leveris133t/API-docs/cards/cards.md

 ### Card statuses

 Each card has an associated status.
 From this, we can determine what to communicate to the user and what actions the user is able to perform.
-For the exact description of the statuses please see the flow chart below or the `status` attribute of the `Card` entity in the [API documentation](https://doc.ffc.internal/api/mw-gen-payment-card-ib/payment-card-ib/latest/).
+For the exact description of the statuses please see the flow chart below or the `status` attribute of the `card` entity in `/cards/{idCard}` endpoint.

 ![State diagram for the card statuses](card_statuses.png)